lit/lit/docs/guide/03-styling-templates.md

 };
 ```

-More information: see See [styleMap](template-reference#stylemap) in the Template syntax reference.
+More information: see [styleMap](template-reference#stylemap) in the Template syntax reference.

 ## Rendering in shadow DOM

-When rendering into a shadow root, you usually want to add a style sheet inside the shadow root to the template, to you can style the contents of the shadow root.
+When rendering into a shadow root, you usually want to add a style sheet inside the shadow root to the template, so you can style the contents of the shadow root.

 ```js
 html`